|

 that are associated with bed rest i.e. DVT,

 atelectasis, and muscle atrophy.

+communication for patients that will best

+interaction.
+Therapists help to

+determine an adequate source of nutrition

+thereby improving a patient?s medical

+condition and energy level.
 Therapists

-for patients that will best allow an active

-intervention and interaction.
-Therapists

-help to determine an adequate source of

-nutrition thereby improving a patient’s

-medical condition and energy level.

-Therapists provide family training that
+provide family training that allows families

-allows families and patients to be prepared
+and patients to be prepared to assist with

-to assist with discharge.
-There is improved
+discharge.
+There is improved patient

-patient and family satisfaction through the
+and family satisfaction through the

 appreciation of the holistic approach of

 therapy.
-Skilled therapists who educate and
+Skilled therapists who

-train families in their specialty areas
+educate and train families in their

-ensure that patients are getting the most
+specialty areas ensure that patients are

-thorough and efficient methods of care and
+methods of care and training.

 Acute inpatient